SoojungNa/social_controllability_fMRI/README.md

 			- parameter estimates
 			- rows correspond to participants
 			- columns correspond to freeName(parameters)
-			- The 3rd dimension correspond to Model
+			- the 3rd dimension correspond to Model

 	2.5.
 Use the same codes for No Control after replacing "IC" with "NC" at line 15:18, and 27.